Top of Page

 • J.D., cum laude Georgetown University Law Center, 1988

-Tim Canova is a Professor of Law and Public Finance at NSU Shepard Broad College of Law, with broad experience in law teaching, private practice, and public policy.
-Tim teaches Constitutional Law II: First Amendment Law, Corporations, Business Entities, Regulation of Financial Institutions, and a Seminar on Law, Finance, and Markets at Nova.
-He previously taught at the Chapman University Dale E. Fowler School of Law in Orange, California, where he served as Associate Dean for Academic Affairs and the Betty Hutton Williams Professor of International Economic Law.
-Tim was first granted tenure at the University of New Mexico School of Law and he has taught as a visitor at the University of Arizona and the University of Miami.
+Tim Canova is a Professor of Law and Public Finance at the NSU Shepard Broad College of Law, with broad experience in law teaching, private practice, and public policy.
+He teaches Constitutional Law II: First Amendment Law, Corporations, Business Entities, Regulation of Financial Institutions, and a Seminar on Law, Finance, and Markets at Nova.
+He previously taught at the Chapman University Dale E. Fowler School of Law in Orange, California, where he served as Associate Dean for Academic Affairs and the inaugural Betty Hutton Williams Professor of International Economic Law.
+He was first granted tenure at the University of New Mexico School of Law and he has taught as a visitor at the University of Arizona and the University of Miami.

-Tim received his A.B. degree from Franklin and Marshall College and his J.D. degree, cum laude, from the Georgetown University Law Center.
+Canova received his A.B. degree from Franklin and Marshall College and his J.D. degree, cum laude, from the Georgetown University Law Center.
 He has a master’s diploma in graduate legal studies from the University of Stockholm where he was a Swedish Institute Visiting Scholar.
 He previously served as a legislative assistant to the late U.S. Senator Paul E. Tsongas and practiced law in New York City with Gibson, Dunn & Crutcher and Mudge Rose Guthrie Alexander & Ferdon.

-Featured Article (February 23, 2015): “Moneta e Impero” (Money & Empire), a special volume in Limes written about the Federal Reserve and the financial crisis.
-“Moneta e Impero” (Money & Empire).
+Featured Article on the Federal Reserve and global financial crisis: “The Fox, the Henhouse, and the Fed,” in “Moneta e Impero” (Money & Empire), a special volume in Limes: The Italian Journal of Geopolitics (February 23, 2015), republished in English in Heartland: The Eurasian Review of Geopolitics.
 The volume was the focus of the 2nd Festival of Limes, in Genoa, Italy, from March 6-8, 2015.

 Areas of Interest